ArcticMC/Scenarios/descriptions.md

 ### Snowday (L, not comb.)
 > The entire world is covered in snow!
 Majority of the biomes is replaced by the Cold Taiga biome.
 Also there Sugar cane drops from trees at a rate of 2%.

+### Sonar (L)
+> Every 1-5 minutes, all players are given the distance between them and the nearest player to them.

 ### Soul Brothers (H, not comb.)
 > 2 of the same worlds are created.
 Teammates goes into 1 world, the other teammates goes into the other world.
 After a specific period of time, the remaining teammates, if they are alive, will be teleported into 1 new world together.